TOURISM: A NATIONAL PRIORITY

 The ETO is based in Addis Ababa and works in close collaboration with public and private stakeholders.

-Mr. Solomon Tadesse was appointed as the CEO of the newly established Ethiopian Tourism Organization (ETO) in November 2013.
+Mr. Yohannes Tilahun was appointed as the new CEO of the Ethiopian Tourism Organization by Prime Minister Hailemariam Desalegn in May 2017.

-Mr. Tewolde Gebremariam, the CEO of Ethiopian Airlines, is the Chairman of the Tourism Board that oversights the ETO.
+Mr. Tewolde Gebremariam, the CEO of Ethiopian Airlines, is the Chairman of the Tourism Board that oversees the ETO.

 The members of the Tourism Board are high level officers of public organizations that have an impact on tourism development (Ministry of Culture and Tourism, Ministry of Foreign Affairs, Ministry of Immigration, Ethiopia National Bank, Ethiopian Investment Commission, Authority for the Research and Conservation of the Cultural Heritage (ARCCH), Ethiopia Road Authority, Ethiopian Airports Enterprise, Ethiopian Revenue and Customs Authority, Ethiopian Federal Police Commission and Ethiopian Government Communication Office).
 The Tourism Board also has representatives from the private sector associations (hotels and tour operators).